 Students from countries outside the EU

 Students from countries outside the EU have to turn to the local Czech embassy or consulate and apply for a student visa.
 Please note, that the whole procedure requires some paperwork and can take up to 60 days, so it is recommended to apply for the visa well in advance.
-The regulations for obtaining visas change from time to time, so the information listed here should be considered as guidelines only.
-You should always consult your local Czech embassy or consulate or check the website of the Ministry of Interior for the latest information regarding visa requirements.
+For up-to-date information, always consult your local Czech embassy or consulate, or check the website of the Ministry of Interior for the latest information.

 There are short-term visas (for stays up to 90 days) and long-term visas (for stays over 90 days).
-Students arriving for a period longer than one year should apply for a long-term residence permit for study purposes
+Students arriving for a period longer than one year should apply for a long-term residence permit for study purposes.
+In general, the long-term visa is primarily intended for persons who expect to stay in Czechia for several months – for example, a short-term study programme.
+The long-term residence permit is primarily intended for persons who expect a longer stay in Czechia – for example, a study in a university programme, employment, etc.

 The following documents are mainly required for receiving a student visa or a residence permit: